40 Days of Hope & Encouragement Devotionals

 VIDEO DEVOTIONAL THOUGHT, April 17

-Today’s 40 Days of Hope & Encouragement video is from 2004 alumna Dr. Cathy Eschete, former LC prof at Belmont University, Nashville, TN.
+Today’s 40 Days of Hope & Encouragement video is from 2004 alumna Dr. Cathy Eschete, former LCU prof at Belmont University, Nashville, TN.
 She suggests three practical and meaningful ways to be outwardly focused on others’ needs.

 VIDEO DEVOTIONAL THOUGHT, April 16